- May 7, 2024

 "No.9" is a meditative puzzler set in a soothing, slow-paced world of geometric forms and figures.
 Players synchronize diverse elements in form and time to create a harmonious, relaxing environment, free of scores, ads, in-app purchases, or data collection.
 The game features a calming soundtrack by Bartłomiej Kołaciak.

-- Unique and interesting puzzle mechanics that provide a calming experience.
+- Unique and interesting puzzle mechanics that provide a calming and enjoyable experience.

-- Game is very short, with a playtime of around 30 minutes, leaving players wanting more content.
+- Game is very short, with many players finishing it in under 30 minutes, leading to a desire for more content.

 grinding

-“It is tedious, ultra-slow paced; I suppose it's trying to stretch a 25-minute game to some 50 minutes.”
+“It is tedious, ultra-slow paced.
+I suppose it tries to stretch a 25-minute game to some 50 minutes.”

-“The game is super minimalistic, featuring a tedious prev-next level select that takes a lot of time to switch between levels, with just mute and fullscreen toggles.
-It's perfect for playing once on the phone and never again.”
+“The game is super minimalistic, featuring a tedious previous-next level select that takes a lot of time to switch between levels.
+It has just mute and fullscreen toggles, making it perfect for playing once on the phone and never again.”

-“One achievement, no cloud saving (but not needed anyway), almost no settings, no progress reset, tedious level select; made for the phone but sold on a PC.”
+“One achievement, no cloud saving (but not needed anyway), almost no settings, no progress reset, and a tedious level select.
+It feels made for the phone but sold on a PC.”